itsconnorowens/refundfinder/IMPLEMENTATION_SUMMARY.md

 ## 🎯 **Complete System Overview**

-The Flight Refund Finder application now includes a comprehensive email parsing and flight validation system with AI-powered analysis and regulatory compliance checking.
+The Flight Refund Finder application is a comprehensive flight delay compensation platform with AI-powered email parsing, regulatory compliance checking, and user-friendly interfaces.
+The system handles EU261, UK CAA, and US DOT regulations with smart form validation and airport autocomplete functionality.

 ## ✅ **Implemented Features**